Graphs and obstruction theory for algebraic curves: Combinatorial description of the dual space of obstructions for immersive tropical curves

-Let $L = \cup_i L_i$ be the loop part of $\Gamma$ (Definition \ref{def:loops}), where $L_i$ are connected components.
+Now we study the set of compatible labellings.
+Let $L = \cup_i L_i$ be the loop part of $\Gamma$ (Definition \ref{def:loops}), where $L_i$ are bouquets.
 This is a closed subgraph of $\Gamma$.
 Let $\Gamma_T = \Gamma\setminus L$.
 The closure of a connected component of $\Gamma_T$ is a tree.
-There are two types of these trees, namely: \begin{itemize} \item[(U)] It contains only one flag whose vertex is contained in a loop. \item[(B)] Otherwise. \end{itemize} By an inductive argument, it is easy to see that all the flags in a component of type $(U)$ must have the value zero, including the unique flag whose vertex is contained in a loop.
-For the type $(B)$ too, we have the following result. \begin{lem} All the flags of a component of type $(B)$, including the flags whose vertices are contained in the loops, must have the value $0\in N_{\Bbb C}^{\vee}$. \end{lem} \proof Note that $\Gamma$ can be written in the following form (Figure \ref{fig:disks}).
+There are two types of these trees, namely: \begin{itemize} \item[(U)] It contains only one flag whose vertex is contained in a loop. \item[(B)] Otherwise. \end{itemize} By inductive argument, it is easy to see that all the flags in a component of type $(U)$ must have the value zero, including the unique flag whose vertex is contained in a loop.
+For the type $(B)$ too, we have the following result. \begin{lem} All the flags of a component of type $(B)$, including the flags whose vertices are contained in the loops, must have the value $0\in N_{\Bbb C}^{\vee}$. \end{lem} \proof Note that $\Gamma$ can be written in the form as in the following figure (Figure \ref{fig:disks}).

 Here, each shaded disk corresponds to some component $L_i$ of the loop part of $\Gamma$.
 By definition of $\{L_i\}$, if we regard these disks as vertices, we obtain another tree $\Gamma'$.